 Who Are We?

-The Friends of Purton are also keen to promote the collection as a site of regional, national and international importance.
+The Friends are also keen to promote the collection as a site of regional, national and international importance.
 Which can be enjoyed by both the local community and the world wide academic fraternity alike.

 The Friends of Purton Society was founded by Gloucester based Maritime Historian, Paul Barnett and it was through his efforts in bringing together a representative group of growing enthusiasts that an inaugural meeting took place on 30th November 2008